White pattern header image 1 v2

 In 2024 we began alternating between what we call review years and reassessment years.

-Review years involve an internal process which considers only those material impacts reported in the previous year.
-The focus is on reviewing and rescoring these based on any changes in both our operating sustainability contexts, so we can update our list of material impacts and review progress on our mitigations and targets.
-This is particularly important where impacts are negative.
-To do this we use a series of surveys for each individual impact, completed by a range of internal subject matter, financial and risk experts.
+Review years involve an internal process which considers only those material impacts assessed and reported in the previous year.
+The focus is on reviewing and rescoring the significance of our existing impacts based on any changes in our operating or sustainability contexts.
+To do this we conduct a survey for each individual impact.
+These are completed by a range of internal subject matter, financial and risk experts.

 We assess the significance of each impact by scoring its severity and likelihood.
 For severity, we consider the scale (how grave the impact is), scope (how widespread it is) and each impact’s irremediable character (how hard it is to put the harm right).
 Potential impacts are considered against the likelihood of the impact occurring.
 In addition, we consider the potential financial impact on Meridian over time.